unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+## 1.0.0.0 [2014-03-06] #
+* Bugfix: gen-doc now working due to bad source directory.
+* Cleaned up all comments for roxygen2.
 * Uploading to Github.
 * Cleaned up ){ to ){.
 Added more spacing and each line has at most 80 characters.